uyghurcan/uyghurcan/README.md

-- 👋 Hi, I’m @uyghurcan
+- 👋 Hi, I’m
+- @uyghurcan
-- 👀 I’m interested in ...
+- 👀 I’m interested in
+- AI
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning
+- Atmospheric Science
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on
+- AI
-- 📫 How to reach me ...
+- 📫 How to reach me
+- uyghurcan@outlook.com

 <!---
 uyghurcan/uyghurcan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.